Whataroa: Events

 Sports and competitive wood-chopping events were held regularly in the town centre from the earliest days, as well as the annual Whataroa Races.
 Whataroa hosts the South Westland A&P Show annually in February.
 Founded in 1951, events include equestrian competitions, dairy cattle judging, dog trials, trade displays and various family entertainment.

 An influx of farmers led to the establishment of the South Westland Rugby Union in 1933.
-The Woodham Shield is an annual rugby competition in which Whataroa and neighboring towns, Franz- Fox- Haast, Hari Hari and Ross, compete against each other for possession of the shield.
+The Woodham Shield is an annual rugby competition in which Whataroa and neighbouring towns, Franz- Fox- Haast, Hari Hari and Ross, compete against each other for possession of the shield.
 Also founded in 1933 was the short-lived Wataroa Aero Club, which was finally wound up in 1953 and its land handed over for a public domain; memorial gates were installed to honour Constable Ted Best, a founder of the club who was killed in the Stanley Graham shooting.